GameDevCPP/ca3_for_submission-liamflynn2003/docs/GameDesignDocStructure.md

 * Win.wav: Win scene music.
 Source: Sonic Adventure 2; "Level Clear" OST: (https://www.youtube.com/watch?v=5HGUb9HXpOI)

 Music was chosen for the game that would fit the space theme and pixel graphics.
-VVVVVV and undertale both being pixelated indie games meant their OSTs were good choices for use in my game, and the Metroid Prime title screen music fit as a forebodeing soundtrack for the intro to the game.
+VVVVVV and Undertale both being pixelated indie games meant their OSTs were good choices, and the Metroid Prime title screen music fit as a forebodeing soundtrack for the intro to the game.
 The win screen music is intended to be jovial and celebratory, so a more light hearted tune was chosen for that track.

 ## Video Demo